JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Python, OCR, images, text]
 ---
 Social Scientists often work with text data.
-But what if the desired text is part of an image and hence not directly scrapable with Selenium or BeautifulSoup?
+But what if the desired text is part of an image and hence not directly scrapable with ```Selenium``` or ```BeautifulSoup```?
-In that case Optical Character Recognition is needed to convert the image text into a string.
+In that case Optical Character Recognition (OCR) is needed to convert the image text into a string.
 In this example I will show you how to do that with the little help of a couple of Python packages.

 ## Example: Facebook Posts